Course Enrollment and Schedule Change Procedures

 During the first seven class days of each semester, the drop/add period, students may come to the Office of the Registrar to alter their course registrations (or status within courses), with the approval of their advisor.
 If students wish to add a course that is at or over its enrollment limit or that requires the instructor's permission for enrollment, then, in addition to the advisor's signature, the instructor's approval is required as well.

 Students may register for an Individual Study (IS) up to the seventh class day in any given semester.
-Before a sponsoring faculty member or department chair approves an Individual Study, the student (consulting with the instructor) must submit the completed online form for the IS based on the guidelines articulated in the department /program policy.
+Before a sponsoring faculty member or department chair approves an Individual Study, the student (consulting with the instructor) must complete a form for the IS based on the guidelines articulated in the department /program policy.
 A student may not create an individual study on the same content as a course being offered in a given semester.

 Course registrations are finalized at the end of the drop/add period (seventh day of classes).
 Students are fully accountable for all courses for which they are registered from that point on, and all will remain on the permanent record.